spencerkingman/spenking-music/_posts/2000-01-01-hand-against-the-wind.md

 <div style="height: 1rem;"></div>

 Scaling the wall of life
-With a meaning to inscribe
+Here, a meaning to inscribe
 Read it from your age
 If a miracle survive

-Cup that runneth under
+Cup that runs away
-Tessellations on the land
+Tessellation on the land
 Obsoleted map
 And I don't know where I am

 <div style="height: 1rem;"></div>

-Cultured as they come
+Spirited as they come
 But at a loss for what to be
 Conspirators of remorse
 Tower over all I see

 Life is off in hiding
 Death is on parade
-Shelter in his shadow
+Hunker down in his shadow
-Live beneath his blade
+Live between his blades

 <div style="height: 1rem;"></div>

-What do I have to win
+What do I have to lose
-In the window that I'm in?
+In the window that you choose
-Picture and pretend,
+Everything I know,
-Or the matter to contend?
+All above and all below

 Someone send me somewhere
-Lead me through the fray
+Sing me through the fray
-Not too long ago
+Not the song I know
-Not too far away
+Not the one I play

 <audio controls style="width:100%;margin:2rem auto 0;">
   <source src="../assets/audio/Love is in the Air.mp3" type="audio/mpeg">